-These more complex dynamic dependencies in the significant jump time series are further illustrated in Figure 3, which plots the smoothed jump intensities and jump sizes for each of the three markets.
-The graphs are constructed by exponentially smoothing (with a smoothing parameter of 0.94) the average monthly jump intensities and sizes for the significant jumps based on $\alpha = 0.999$.
-The jump sizes are again expressed in standard deviation form, or $J{t,0.999}^{1/2}$.
+The more complex dynamic dependence in the significant jump time series is further illustrated in Figure 3, which plots the smoothed jump intensities and jump sizes for each of the three markets.
+The graphs are constructed by exponentially smoothing (with a smoothing parameter of 0.94) the average monthly jump intensities and sizes of the significant jumps based on $\alpha = 0.999$ .
+The jump sizes are again expressed in standard deviation form, or $J{t,0.999}^{1/2}$ .
 From the very first panel the DM/\$ jump intensities are approximately constant throughout the sample.
 Similarly, the smoothed jump sizes for the T-Bond market depicted in the last panel vary very little over the sample period.
-Meanwhile, all of the other four panels suggest the existence of potentially important temporal dependencies in the jump arrival processes and jump sizes.27 It would be interesting, but beyond the scope of the present paper, to further explore the formulation of parametric jump-diffusion models best designed to capture these non-linear dependencies.28
+In contrast, all of the other four panels suggest the existence of potentially important temporal dependence in the jump arrival processes and jump sizes.
+Of course, exponential smoothing automatically induces some serial correlation, so that the appearance of dependence gleaned from the figure should be carefully interpreted.
+Note also that the common scale enforced on the three jump size panels tends to hide the subtle, but systematic, decline in the sizes of the jumps for the DM/\$ market over the sample period, as evidenced by the highly significant LB10, $J{t,\alpha}$ in Table 3; see also the plot for the raw jump series in Figure 1A.